Seltsam1/weather-website-dashboard/README.md

 index.html file contains the Landing Page for the Weather Dashboard website

-styles.css contains additional formatting for all pages, including media queries for different size screens (600px and below)

 All visualizations for this project were created in a different repository (https://github.com/Seltsam1/python-api-weather)